bra1nDump/ai-task-vscode/docs/backlog.md

 ## UX - Product

+- Highlighting contexts expressions with better files.
+  - It is tricky to pick good token types as they are very likely to collide with the existing colors in the file, possibly confusing the user.
+  - I can also provide my own a theme that will only effect my own tokens, but that is more work.
+Let's do this later
 - Only addressed tasks within the open tabs, not the entire project
 - New unsaved file should work as a @ task input
   - It also currently hangs in this case - investigate